 Each Party shall have a general right of set-off with respect to all amounts due and owing by each Party to the other Party under this Agreement or any other agreement between the Parties, including without limitation.

+(f) If this ILA shall terminate without the parties having entered into definitive agreements for the two year transaction contemplated in the first paragraph, then EPMI shall be entitled to, and the Cities and/or MDEA shall remit, a fee of [$150,000] in addition to the payments required in (a) and (b) above.
+The obligation to make any payments under this ILA shall survive the termination of the ILA.

 Article IV.